Haokiat/temp-heatmap-using-d3.github.io/README.md

-# temp-heatmap-using-d3.js
-Single Hue Sequential Colour Scheme Heatmap using d3.js
+# Single Hue Sequential Colour Scheme Heatmap using d3.js

+## Description

+The heatmap shows the variation of **maximum** annual temperatures in City X. The dataset shows the years, months, maximum and minimum recorded temperatures of the City. **Hover** over the cells to view the year, month and the corresponding maximum and minimum temperatures on the visualisation.